 MARKETING and PROMOTIONS

 Events Calendar: The monthly calendar lists local events and activities contributed by merchants, schools, the library, youth groups, religious congregations, and the parks.
 We print and distribute 10,000 calendars per month to merchants, various institutions, the area hostels, and doorman buildings in the neighborhood.
-The Events Calendar has become a major program and a signature piece of the BID.
-Check out our EVENT Calendar!
+The Events Calendar has become relied upon by the community for over 20 years.

-Holiday Wish List: The multi-page Holiday Wish List booklet offers a description of over 20 non-profit service organizations working in the area and provides contact information for the public as well as a chance for the agencies to request items that they need during the holiday season.
-Check out the Holiday Wish list!
+Holiday Wish List: The Holiday Wish List offers a description of over 20 non-profit service organizations working in the area and provides contact information for the public as well as a chance for the agencies to request items that they need during the holiday season.

-Bloomingdale Restaurants Association: We work with local restaurants between 96th and 110th Streets to create Bloomingdale Restaurants.
-To that end, we have sponsored three Taste of Bloomingdale: Flavors of the World events and have launched a new website highlighting some of the 100+ restaurants in this area.
+Bloomingdale Restaurants Association: We work with local restaurants between 96th and 110th Streets.
+Past events include Taste of Bloomingdale: Flavors of the World.
+Our website features some of the 100+ restaurants in this area.
 Learn more at www.bloomingdalerestaurants.nyc

-Historical Tours & Neighborhood History Group: The Manhattan Valley Historical Tour, sponsored by the BID and presented by Jim Mackin, has been very well received as we talk people to learn about our district.
+Historical Tours & Neighborhood History Group: The Manhattan Valley Historical Tour, sponsored by the BID and presented by Jim Mackin, has been very well received as we host events and tours in our district.
+Check out our events calendar for listings.

-Bloomingdale Family Days Festivals: We organize and host Weekend Walks on Columbus or Amsterdam Avenues every summer and fall in partnership with Department of Transportation.
+Bloomingdale Family Days Festivals: We organize and host Weekend Walks on Columbus & Amsterdam Avenues every summer and fall in partnership with Department of Transportation.
 The events feature music, performances, kid’s activities, local and citywide organizations, and Flavor of the World.
-Check out more information about Bloomingdale Family Days!

 Flower Planting: Every year we plant several thousand high quality flowering bulbs in enclosed tree pits on Amsterdam and Columbus Avenues.
 We spread 10 cubic yards of compost acquired from the Department of Sanitation, as well as bags of bark chips and, after the holidays, evergreen branches.